The Agency Gap in AI-Supported Writing: How Reactive and Proactive Agent Designs Shape Multimodal Reasoning: Methods

 \subsection{Learning Contexts}

-The learning context involved writing based on visual information, a critical skill in academic writing, closely aligned with tasks such as IELTS Academic Writing Task 1 \cite{ielts2025writing}.
-Participants received three distinct visual representations (a bar chart, a network diagram, and a ward map; described in detail in Section~\ref{sec-materials}).
-They were instructed to interpret these visuals and compose a short written answer (150 words) addressing a question about team performance (e.g., \textit{"How the two nurses managed the primary patient (Amy) while attending to other beds, focusing on their task prioritisation, verbal communication, and stress levels?"}).
-The visuals were specifically designed using data from authentic learning contexts, such as healthcare simulations, ensuring participants had no prior exposure to these materials.
-Thus, any potential effects stemming from participants' prior familiarity with the presented information were minimal.
-The study was conducted through an online environment (details in Section \ref{sec-platform}).
+The learning context focused on writing based on visual information, a critical component of academic literacy and analytical communication.
+The task was modelled after visual interpretation exercises such as the IELTS Academic Writing Task~1 \citep{ielts2025writing}.
+Participants were presented with three distinct visual representations, a bar chart, a network diagram, and a ward map (described in detail in Section~\ref{sec-materials}), and were instructed to compose a short analytical response of approximately 150 words.
+Each task prompt asked them to interpret the visuals and address a question about team performance (e.g., \textit{"How did the two nurses manage the primary patient (Amy) while attending to other beds, focusing on their task prioritisation, verbal communication, and stress levels?"}).
+The visuals were generated from authentic data collected in healthcare simulation scenarios, ensuring realism while preventing prior familiarity effects.
+Consequently, participants’ understanding and interpretation relied solely on the information provided within the task.
+All activities were conducted through a purpose-built online platform (see Section~\ref{sec-platform}).